Lifestyle

 • PublishedJuly 6, 2025

-For years, I believed what most of us were taught—that high cholesterol was the ultimate enemy and that statins were the answer.
-I obsessed over my LDL, avoided every yolk, and practically feared butter.
+For years, I believed what most of us were taught — that high cholesterol was the ultimate enemy and that statins were the answer.
+I obsessed over my LDL, avoided every yolk, and practically feared butter, never realizing there were powerful ways to lower cholesterol naturally.
 But something didn’t sit right with me.
 I was doing everything “right,” but I didn’t feel right.

 The book dives deep into the flaws of mainstream cholesterol guidelines and the overuse of statins.
 What struck me most was this simple truth:

-Cholesterol isn’t the root cause of heart disease—chronic inflammation is.
+Cholesterol isn’t the root cause of heart disease — chronic inflammation is.
+And how i lowered my cholesterol naturally

 That shook me.
 The authors back it up with decades of research, explaining that: